staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/secret-scanner.md

 * **Won't fix** - This secret is not relevant.

 <img alt="Resolve detected secret" src="https://assets.postman.com/postman-docs/v10/secret-scanner-resolve-detected-secret-v10.18.jpg"/>

+### Secret Scanner summary emails

+Team Admins, Super Admins, and Workspace Admins can stay informed about Secret Scanner findings by subscribing to weekly or monthly summary emails.
+Subscribers will receive a monthly summary email on the first of every month or a weekly summary email every Monday.

+Navigate to [Notification Preferences](https://go.postman.co/settings/me/notifications) or select your avatar in the Postman header, then select **Settings > Notifications** to view the Secret Scanner summary option.
+From there, you can select the box for either weekly or monthly summaries—or both—and save your preferences.

 ## Manage Secret Scanner findings with the Postman API